stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-A simple LLM chatbot only generates text based on its training data and the current prompt.
+A simple LLM chatbot answers from its training data and the prompt it receives.
+It can suggest a meeting time, but it cannot put that meeting on a calendar by itself.
-An AI agent, on the other hand, can call tools such as web search, databases, or external APIs to get fresh information or perform actions.
-For example, with a calendar API as a tool, the agent can actually create a meeting in the user's calendar instead of just suggesting possible times in the chat.
-This makes the agent more capable because it is not limited to text predictions.
-It can interact with the outside world.
+An AI agent can call an external tool when it needs information or needs to do something.
+For example, a calendar API could let it check available times and create the event for the user.
+That is the main difference: the agent can use a system outside the chat, while the basic chatbot only returns text.

 ---